xRuisu/MPC/README.md

 - Custom Report Headers: Add custom headers to your report.
 - Report IDs: Each report has its own ID for easy navigation or future reference.
 - Date & Time: Provided for every report generated.
-- Single Report Generation: Use properties to set volume/duration and input the required data.
+- Single Report Generation: Use properties to set volume/employee total and input the required data.
 - User Handicaps: Limit an employee's scans using handicaps found in properties.
 - Friendly UI/UX: Easy to understand buttons/fields and simple directions.